Belinda1704/mobiflow-capstone-project/README.md

 **Link to APK:** [Download MobiFlow APK](https://github.com/Belinda1704/mobiflow-capstone-project/releases/download/v1.0.0/app-release.apk)
 Share this link by WhatsApp, email, etc. You can also use the [Releases](https://github.com/Belinda1704/mobiflow-capstone-project/releases) page and download the APK from Assets.
 When uploading a new release you can name the file `MobiFlow.apk` so the downloaded file is called MobiFlow APK.

 **To install:** Open the downloaded file on the phone.
 Android may block the install and say something like "For your security, your phone is not allowed to install unknown apps from this source."
 If so: go to **Settings** → **Apps** → open the app you used to download (e.g. Chrome or Files) → **Install unknown apps** (or "Special app access") → turn **Allow from this source** on.
 Then tap the APK again and follow the prompts.

-Requires Android 14+ and 2 GB RAM.
+SMS capture and notifications require the APK or a development build; they do not work in Expo Go.
+Core transaction and report features work in Expo Go.

 ### Project report: analysis, discussion & recommendations